 Here’s what I found out after my entire journey through the medical community and the most helpful information I ultimately received from the second opinion surgeon:

-If you suspect you have an umbilical hernia, here’s how you can navigate this issue:
+If you suspect you have a postpartum umbilical hernia, here’s how you can navigate this issue:

 - First, go see your general practitioner to obtain a referral for a general surgeon who specializes in abdominal hernia surgery to diagnose the area of concern.
 Your primary care physician may also prescribe an ultrasound which may not capture the condition.
 A visit to see a surgeon may still be necessary even if ultrasound does not show umbilical hernia present.